Endoscopic Midface Lift

 Frequently Asked Questions

-Q: How long is the “down-time” after a midface (endoscopic facelift)?
+- Question: How long is the “down-time” after a midface (endoscopic facelift)?

-A: For most patients, a week off of work is sufficient.
+- Answer: For most patients, a week off of work is sufficient.
 Bruising and swelling will occur immediately after the surgery, and begin to resolve around the third day.
 The majority of this process occurs in the first week.
 Pain is very minimal.
 Dr. Ransom works closely with you throughout the postoperative period, making sure that you are making progress toward an excellent result.
 Further details can be discussed with Dr. Ransom during your confidential consultation.

-Q: If I am a smoker, can I still have a midface lift (endoscopic facelift)?
+- Question: If I am a smoker, can I still have a midface lift (endoscopic facelift)?

-A: Yes.
+- Answer: Yes.
 Though Dr. Ransom would strongly advise you to quit smoking to improve your overall health, smokers can undergo endoscopic facelifts.
 With the endoscopic technique, the plane of surgical dissection is deep to the blood supply of the facial soft tissues.
 As such, problems with blood flow that are associated with tobacco use are avoided.
 This is because the blood supply to the face is preserved in this approach, and better blood supply means better healing.
 As a side note, Dr. Ransom has a keen interest in helping patients try to quit smoking (tobacco cessation), and has even performed clinical research in this area.
 He would be happy to discuss this with you during your consultation, and he is able to prescribe medications to help you quit before surgery.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.